 Are you Learning German?
 Then you might be aware of German language proficiency tests in India, i.e., Goethe-Zertifikat Deutsch, TestDaF, DSH, TELC, ÖSD, OSD, etc.

 But why Learn German of all the languages?
-The ability to speak German offers huge potential for language jobs across the world.
+The ability to speak German offers immense potential for language jobs across the world.
 The career opportunity after learning German is infinite!
 German is the second most popular foreign language among language enthusiasts.

-What is a German Language Proficiency Test?
+What is the German Proficiency Test?

-Benefits and Advantages of German Proficiency Test
+Benefits of the German Proficiency Test

-Types of German Language Proficiency Tests
+Types of German Language Proficiency Exams

 1. Zertifikat Deutsch (ZD)

-By passing the Goethe-Zertifikat C2: Großes Deutsches Sprachdiplom (GDS) test, you will be eligible to study at a German university or institution of higher education and also accepted as official evidence of the language skills required to teach German in Germany.
+After passing the Goethe-Zertifikat C2: Großes Deutsches Sprachdiplom (GDS) test, you will be eligible to study at a German university or institution of higher education and also accepted as official evidence of the language skills required to teach German in Germany.